 We do not have a terminal Master’s degree program.
 Our application is for Ph.D. candidates only.
 The School Psychology program is offered through the Graduate School of Education.
 Visiting and exchange students, go to Study Abroad for information.

-Applicants should take the general test of the Graduate Record Examination (GRE) and, if applicable, TOEFL no later than November 1st so that we receive the scores by our December 1st deadline.
+Applicants should take the general test of the Graduate Record Examination (GRE) and, if applicable, TOEFL, so that we receive the scores by our application deadline.
 Check with Educational Testing Service (ETS) to be sure your official GRE or TOEFL scores will be submitted on time.
 We do not request or consider GRE subject test scores.

 Your application, letters of recommendation, official exam scores, scanned transcripts, other application documents, and fee payment must be submitted through the online UC Berkeley Graduate Division application.
 Do not mail, courier, or deliver any application documents to Graduate Division Admissions or the Department of Psychology unless specifically requested.